facundo-criscuolo/js-trabajo-final/README.md

-# js-trabajo-final
+# Final delivery - JS Course Coderhouse 💻

-Curso JS Coderhouse - Trabajo final
+Development of a Virtual Store simulator, using metrics like: DOM, localStorage, Asynchronous, Promises, Libraries, JSON...